UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 If there are files in the root of the payload (/data) directory the file MAY be described by a schema:CreativeWork micro-document related to the data.

+NOTE: Every file in the payload directory MUST be in the BagiIt Manifest.
-NOTE: Describing every file in the payload directory is possible with DataCrate, but where there are too many files to describe it is not mandatory, although files must still be listed in the BagIt manifest.
+Describing every file in the payload directory is possible with DataCrate, but where there are too many files to describe it is not mandatory.
 Future version of this specification will allow for profiles - using which it will be possible to specify constraints such as "every file must have a schema:description".

 A convenient way to represent a member file/CreativeWork in HTML is as a table row.
 In the context of the markup above this adds a member to the